Anirog/fem-single-price-grid-component/README.md

 ### What I learned

-I learned to use CSS custome properties (variables) for the colours and also the padding, this wasn't really neccesary on a project this size but it will be helpful in future projects.
+I learned to use CSS custom properties (variables) for the colours and also the padding, this wasn't really neccesary on a project this size but it will be helpful in future projects.

 Example of CSS variables